andreypp28/TranslationSystem/readme.md

 4. Install all laravel dependencies:

         composer install

+5. Check you db connection in .env file
+    1. if you want to use sqlite, pls download empty database [here](https://github.com/andreypp28/sqlite-db.git) and copy database.sqlite to rebelwall-translation/database.
+    2. if you want to use mysql or others, pls check information in .env file

-5. Run migration table:
+6. Run migration table:

         php artisan migrate

-6. Run seeders:
+7. Run seeders:

         php artisan db:seed

-7. Serve the app:
+8. Serve the app:

         php artisan serve

-8. Open `http://localhost:8000/` in your web browser.
+9. Open `http://localhost:8000/` in your web browser.

 ### Development